leafo/lapis/docs/reference.md

 ### Nginx Configuration

-Let's take a look at the configration that `lapis new` has given us.
+Let's take a look at the configuration that `lapis new` has given us.
 Although it's not necessary to look at this immediately, it's important to understand when building more advanced applications or even just deploying your application to production.